ZeusPerez/4-in-a-row-kata/README.md

 <details><summary>Did you finish and want an extra requirement?
 Here you have it:</summary>
   <p>
    check if the result of a match is valid.
-For example, it could not be a empty cell bellow a blue or red tile or there are 2 winners or there number of tiles is not according to the turns (|B count - R count| should be 0 or 1)
+For example, it can't have an empty cell bellow a blue or red tile or it can't have 2 winners or the number of tiles is not correct according to the turns (|B count - R count| should be 0 or 1)
   </p>
 </details><br><br>